rohansah29/react-assignment-assessment098/README.md

 ## How to Use

-1. **Browse Assignments:** Navigate to the `assignments` directory to explore the various assignments available.
+1. **Browse Assignments:** Navigate to the `React-assignments` directory to explore the various assignments available.

 2. **Choose an Assignment:** Each assignment has its dedicated directory, named in a structured manner.